thanhbrandon/Delivery-Routing-and-Tracking-Simulation/README.md

 7. Discuss why the software design would be efficient and easy to maintain.

-	My code should be efficient since it is only taking into account the current state of the truck.
+	My code should be efficient since it only considers the current state of the truck.

 9. Describe both the strengths and weaknesses of the self-adjusting data structure (e.g., the hash table).